MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/class-based-resources.md

 When defining a class-based DSC Resource, you can add properties that don't have the **DscProperty** attribute.
 These properties can't be used directly with `Invoke-DscResource` or in a DSC Configuration.
-They can be used internally by the class or directly be a user creating an instance of the class themselves.
+They can be used internally by the class or directly by a user creating an instance of the class themselves.

 For more information on class properties, see [about_Classes][15].